 The first question the CMO must ask themselves (and their PR agency) is: is this newsworthy?

 Many a PR agency will nod enthusiastically and say that the launch of version 14.7 of the platform is an absolutely gripping, fascinating piece of news for the public.
 Yet, as we all know, and journalists better than anyone, it is not.
-Not unless it brings a material difference to the market, or if it targets an issue of public interest, or otherwise adds to ongoing news.
+Not unless it brings a material difference to the market, or if it targets an issue of public interest, or otherwise adds to ongoing news, then it will be Positive.

 If it doesn’t, the second question the CMO asks is: is there another way for you to share this news?
 Email campaign, website blog, social media?
 A press release is not the only form of communicating to the wider world, including customers, prospects, partners and employees.